 What about driving in a driverless car?
-If you remember, last month we spoke about the different stages of CAVs.
+If you remember, last month we spoke about the different stages of connected and autonomous vehicles (CAVs).
 All the way up to stage 4 someone is expected to be able to drive the vehicle.
 The situations in which someone is expected to take over and drive aren’t necessarily easy ones.
 At the moment engineers are thinking about situations such as extremes of weather.

 Driving is a skill and for us to be good at a skill, we must practice.
 If our cars are driverless, how and where will we get that practice?
 When the vehicle is in a controlled mode with a human driver, how will that affect the autonomous vehicles around us?
 And what will happen when lots of inexperienced drivers suddenly having to take control of their vehicle in an extreme weather situation?